A holiday in Rome people will not forget

 1. Onslaught Of Steel 2.
 Death Aggressor 3.
 Destructive Reaction 4.
 Evil Rage 5.
 Savage Noise 6.
 Crush The Faith 7.
 Terminal Slaughter 8.
 Stay Insane 9.
 Malevolent Force 10.
 Violent Speed Assault

 Enforcer could not have chosen a more fitting title for their album.
 Violent Speed Assault is one of those releases that can make Slayer seem slow and Tankard downright progressive in comparison.
 The band's sound is unrefined and unpretentious, and there is almost a rushed feel to it.
 There is such a frantic tempo on every song that it appears they could have just utilized one and the same drum track for the whole album.
-Complete with gruff vocals and guitar solos that often appear like careless splashes at best, Enforcer's style can sometimes remind you of Incubus from the late eighties, but Violent Speed Assault lacks a definite edge and some additional heaviness that Serpent Temptation had.
+Complete with gruff vocals and guitar solos that often appear like careless splashes at best, Enforcer's style can sometimes remind you of Incubus from the late 1980s, but Violent Speed Assault lacks a definite edge and some additional heaviness that Serpent Temptation had.
 In small portions an album like this can still be fairly entertaining, but in the long run it can turn out quite repetitive if not played sparingly.

 ENTROPY - Ashen Existence